nummacway/gb300/README.md

 # GB300

 The GB300 is a cheap handheld that emulates video game consoles.
-Being only a few dollars more expensive than the cheapest game consoles on AliExpress, the GB300 offers eight classic consoles (instead of just the Famicon), offers way more games (even on the Famicon) and you can add your own games.
+Being only a few dollars more expensive than the cheapest game consoles on AliExpress, the GB300 offers eight classic consoles (instead of just the Famicon), comes with way more games (even on the Famicon) and you can add your own games.

 Some see it as a clone of the (usually a bit more expensive) Data Frog SF2000, which however is a bit different.
 Because the [SF2000 has already been documented](https://vonmillhausen.github.io/sf2000/), this page focusses primarily on the differences.